TJXW-Python/toolsproject-blacklitterman/README.md

 **Output Collection:**
 - Output the graph of optimal results based on three models to make a comparison for user;
-- Output the optimal allocation weights into dataframe;
+- Output the optimal allocation weights of three models into dataframe;
-- Output the covariance matrix of the selected assets in user's portfolio for reference.
+- Output the variance covariance matrix of the selected assets in user's portfolio for reference.

 **Further Reference for using this project for better adjustment:**